apache/spark/docs/job-scheduling.md

 In standalone mode, simply start your workers with `spark.shuffle.service.enabled` set to `true`.

-In Mesos coarse-grained mode, run `$SPARK_HOME/sbin/start-mesos-shuffle-service.sh` on all slave nodes with `spark.shuffle.service.enabled` set to `true`.
+In Mesos coarse-grained mode, run `$SPARK_HOME/sbin/start-mesos-shuffle-service.sh` on all worker nodes with `spark.shuffle.service.enabled` set to `true`.
 For instance, you may do so through Marathon.

 In YARN mode, follow the instructions [here](running-on-yarn.html#configuring-the-external-shuffle-service).